WillJStone/get_context/README.md

 # get_context

 `get_context` is a Python command-line tool that extracts context information from Python files and copies it to the clipboard.
 The extracted information includes the file's purpose, its classes, functions, and methods.
-This can be helpful when you need to share or document the code without having to dig through the code manually.
+This can be helpful when you need to provide context to chatgpt when asking it to write code for you

 ## Installation